jpuk/simple-lora-esp32-test/readme.txt

-Simple implementation of the example code for sx127x library for Micropython between Heltec WIFI LoRa 32 v2 and a TTGO T-Beam v1.1.
+Simple implementation of the example code for the uPyLoRaWan sx127x library for Micropython.

+The config.py files in each directory have been modified to match the gpio pins for the Heltec WIFI LoRa 32 v2 and the TTGO T-Beam v1.1.

 Using uPyLoRaWAN - https://github.com/lemariva/uPyLoRaWAN)

-See modified /config.py to change pins as apropriate